awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-sliding.md

 # Example: Sliding Window<a name="examples-sliding"></a>

-In this exercise, you create a Kinesis Data Analytics application that aggregates data using a sliding window\.

 **Note**
 To set up required prerequisites for this exercise, first complete the [Getting Started \(DataStream API\)](getting-started.md) exercise\.